MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Including-Microsoft-Dynamics-Online-Connect-on-Role-Centers.md

      When a user signs in to Windows Live, additional content is available that is based on the user's CustomerSource account.

 ## Information Sent from the Role Center to Connect
- When a Role Center opens, the Connect control add\-in sends the following information about the [!INCLUDE[navnow](includes/navnow_md.md)] software over the Internet to Microsoft:
+ When a Role Center opens, the Connect control add-in sends the following information about the [!INCLUDE[navnow](includes/navnow_md.md)] software over the Internet to Microsoft:

 -   Product name